MarkBotros0/Black-Bird-Studio-Web-Assignment/README.md

   - Fetch RSS 2.0 and Atom feeds from any URL
   - Server-side API route to avoid CORS issues
   - Automatic format detection (RSS 2.0 or Atom)
+  - Automatic retry with exponential backoff (up to 3 attempts)
   - Comprehensive error handling with user-friendly messages
   - URL validation before fetching